-The following configuration snippet will transcode all media files, which do have an ogg Media Container and vorbis encoded audio data to a flac encoded audio stream on condition that the DLNA client IP address matches the comma seperated list of the configured ClientIPs parameter.
+The following configuration snippet will transcode all audio files, which are vorbis encoded audio data to a flac encoded audio stream on condition that the DLNA client IP address matches the comma seperated list of the configured ClientIPs parameter.

-3For detailed information regarding supported streaming URLs please see section 6.7.3.
+&lt;sup>3For detailed information regarding supported streaming URLs please see section 6.7.3.